 - Loss of taste or smell

 - Abdominal pain

 How quickly will I get my results?

 With the rapid test you will get results the very same day within 15 minutes of obtaining the test; however, it can take a couple of days to get results from the PCR nasal swab tests and antibody test .

 I have symptoms.
 Which test should I get?

 If you think you may currently have an infection or you have been exposed to someone with a positive COVID-19 test, then a PCR nasal swab or rapid test is a good choice to try to determine the presence of an active infection.
 However, if the rapid antigen test is negative it is recommended that the patient have a Molecular PCR nasal swab.

 A nasal swab test is recommended if you or your child is currently dealing with respiratory or other COVID-19 symptoms or you have an exposure and you are concerned that they may have COVID-19.
 It is also recommended to have a nasal swab test if you are asymptomatic and concerned for COVID-19 as well as for screening asymptomatic individuals.
 If you are curious as to whether you or your child has already been infected with the virus in the past and is no longer infected then an antibody test will be more appropriate.
 If there are antibodies present it means you were infected with COVID-19 in the past and now have the antibodies.

 Still not sure whether you or your child should get tested?
 Don’t worry; Dr. Hausmann offers telehealth appointments so you can first consult with your doctor virtually.
-It will be determined whether or not you or your child could benefit from testing and what the next steps would be to get tested for Coronavirus at North Woodmere Medical Care.
-We see patients from the Five Towns (Cedarhurst, Woodmere, Lawrence, Hewlett, and Inwood), Far Rockaway, and other communities.
+We are here to answer your questions and inform you about what the next steps would be to get tested for Coronavirus at North Woodmere Medical Care in Valley Stream, NY.
+To schedule an appointment please call North Woodmere Medical Care at (516) 791-9010.